Skip to content

 • entry: The GLang file that loads when someone imports your kennel.

-• requires: Add any external kennels (by name) your kennel depends on.
+• requirements: Add any external kennels (by name/version) your kennel depends on.

 George Language is licensed under the GPL v3 openly.
 Help improve this site.